vijender94/vijender94/README.md

 # Vijender94
-### I am a Catalog and Purchase Order professional transitioning into the field of data analytics.
+### Catalog Lead at Amazon - Aspiring Data Analyst.
 ## About Me

-I am a Catalog and Purchase Order professional transitioning into the field of data analytics.
+I'm Vijender, Catalog and Purchase Order professional transitioning into the field of data analytics.

 I am passionate about uncovering actionable insights from data.
 The ability to transform raw information into meaningful patterns and strategies excites me.